Huerfano School District RE-1

-One criteria of a student’s success in school is regular and punctual attendance.
+Huerfano RE-1 believes that student attendance is paramount to their academic success.
 Frequent absences may lead to poor academic work, lack of social development and possible academic failure.
-Regular attendance is of utmost importance for school interest, social adjustment and scholastic achievement.
+Regular attendance is also of utmost importance for school interest, social adjustment and scholastic achievement.
 No single factor may interfere with a student’s progress more quickly than frequent tardiness or absence.

 According to state law, it is the obligation of every parent/guardian to ensure that every child under their care and supervision receives adequate education and training and, if of compulsory attendance age, attends school.

 Continuity in the learning process and social adaptation is seriously disrupted by excessive absences.
 In most situations, the work missed cannot be made up adequately.
 Students who have good attendance generally achieve higher grades, enjoy school more and are more employable after leaving school.
 For at least these reasons, the Board believes that a student must satisfy two basic requirements in order to earn full class credit: (1) satisfy all academic requirements and (2) exhibit good attendance habits as stated in this policy.

 Ten excused absences per student, per school year will be allowed.